Deutschland: Städte, Kultur & Bier...

-April 2014 saw my whistlestop trip to Germany, a five day travel experience that showed me a whole new country in a short space of time.
+April 2014 saw my quick trip to Germany, a five day travel experience that showed me a whole new country in a super short space of time.
 From Berlin to Hamburg then to finish with a day in Bremen I didn't have a second to think about much else.
 Deutschland deserves respect for what I saw of the country was welcoming and friendly.
-Duetschland!
-Danke für alles!
+Duetschland, danke für alles!
+Yes, Germany!

 Getting to Berlin took some going with my flight delayed I made it to Berlin a bit later than expected!
 Scout the best fares from Germanwings, I flew direct from Birmingham Airport to Berlin's Tegel Airport.
 During my first day in Berlin I made it to Alexanderplatz, one of Berlin's central districts that is home to the Berliner Dom and the Fernsehturn TV tower.
-After checking out the Berliner Dom for a small admission fee I discovered there was a Easter market taking place in Alexanderplatz Zentrum, it was clear to see that Birmingham should take a few pointers for its Christmas German market.
+After checking out the Berliner Dom for a small admission fee I discovered the Easter market that was taking place in Alexanderplatz Zentrum, it was clear to see that Birmingham should take a few pointers for its Christmas German Market.
 Hotels cost too much in-general so I stayed at Check-In Hostel for a cut price deal, ten bed dorms aren't bad when there is a fridge full of beer in the reception for €2.00 per bottle so I was happy with that!
 I was pleasantly surprised to find a Dunkin Donuts in Alexanderplatz and by the Bahnof Zoologischer Garten!
-To my delight I found a Lidl store close to my hostel!
-Yes!
+To my delight I found a Lidl store near to my hostel!
+Ja, ja!

-I crave that next experience that takes me out of my comfort zone!
-I'm my own travel companion, I go solo.
+I constantly crave that next experience that took me out of my comfort zone!
+I'm my own travel companion, I fly solo!
 What would you do in Berlin?
-Grab your German Tuesday, head for the Spree to watch the waters past by, love the Tiergarten!
+Grab your German Tuesday, head for the Spree to watch the waters past by, I loved the Tiergarten!
 Looking back I got that good good by just taking some time to take the views of the Tiergarten, now I miss that.
 Berlin is the new classic with a blend of old and ultra new sitting beside each other, politics even looks swish with the fresh faced Bundestag parliament buildings.
 Back to a somber note, get to the world famous Berlin Wall well where the memorial stands today.
 East used to meet West, I didn't want to be fancy I just took my time to learn about the crazy times people lived through until the wall was torn down.
 Berlin keeps on turning it up, she doesn't give a damn!
 Just choose Berlin already, its a city that bounces with a vibe that's amazing!
-Love Berlin!
+I loved Berlin!

 Hamburg!
 Go northwards from Berlin to a new German city?
 I chose Hamburg because I wanted to add something different to my trip and I found a flight back to Birmingham easy.
-Trains in Germany are much better compared to England, its cheaper and my trains were bang on time.
+Trains in Germany are much better compared with England, its cheaper and my trains were bang on time.
 Check out the Rathaus to be acquainted with opulence, Hamburg's town hall is accessible by a walking tour filled with vast boardrooms and a bathroom designed with onyx fittings.
 Hamburg stands north from Berlin, my train took around two hours, I arrived in Hamburg at around 10am to get the best of my one day in Hamburg.
-From the Rathaus its a must to see the Hafencity, known as the port city that is captured to the left.
+From the Rathaus it is a must to see the Hafencity, known as the port city that is captured to the left.
 Prepare for gloomy weather during April.
 Be transported back to another time by the warehouses and canal way painting a picture of Hamburg's industrial beginning.
-Hamburg it was an absolute pleasure!
+Hamburg it was just lovely!
+H, I'll return!

-Bremen turns the clock back to the 15th Century, find a maze of darling winding streets.
-Getting to Bremen only takes 50 minutes from Hamburg by train.
+Bremen turns the clock back to the 15th Century, find a maze of darling winding streets!
+I was amazed!
+Getting to Bremen only took me 50 minutes from Hamburg by train.
 I made the most of my day in Bremen.
 Am Markt, the main square sets Bremen apart from anywhere I had seen in Germany throughout that trip.
 I wanted a beer from the moment I stepped off the train but I waited this time.
-St. Petri Dom is a cathedral that will make you stand still in a state of deep thought, I'm not a religious soul but this cathedral made me sit down for at least ten minutes to just think.
+St. Petri Dom is a cathedral that made me stand still in a state of deep thought, I'm not a religious soul but this cathedral made me sit down for at least ten minutes to just think.
 Five days wasn't enough to cram all the sightseeing I did in Germany because I always want to see more and more!
 Captured to the right is the Kaiser Friedrich pub for short, a historic German gastro pub that is located within the Schnoor district took me back in time.
 My hearty German pub food was served with a smile at the Kaiser Friedrich!